 ~ 75th Anniversary of the Ukrainian Genocide Online Exhibit created under the auspices of the Ukraine 3000 International Charitable Fund, Kyiv, 2008; posted by the Ukrainian Association of North Carolina.

 Set of 34 high quality exhibit posters.

-Sample posters.
+View Sample posters.
 Comprised of 101 11×17″ color laminated panels, “presented as a complete “EXHIBIT IN A BOX” with a supporting readable and searchable CDROM and printed collateral materials.”
 Email: email@example.com .
-Also available for viewing here
+Also available for viewing and downloading (with some restrictions) here

 Well documented and very informative.
 The prominently displayed high death toll is attributed to demographic parameters and estimates currently under reconsideration.

 ~ Famine in the Soviet Ukraine, 1932-1933: A Memorial Exhibition, Widener Library, Harvard University. by Oksana Procyk, Leonid Heretz, and James E. Mace.
 Cambridge, Mass: Harvard College Library, 1986.